davidmh/ruby-gtfs-df/examples/split-by-agency/README.md

 # Split GTFS by Agency Example

-This example demonstrates how to split a GTFS zip file into multiple files, one for each specified `agency_id`, using the `gtfs-df` Ruby gem.
+This example demonstrates how to split a GTFS zip file into multiple files, one for each specified `agency_id`, using the `gtfs_df` Ruby gem.

 ## Usage